Xie Xide: Biography

 In 1950, many Chinese science scholars were detained in the United States as political hostage against China arising from the Korean War, including the famous Chinese aerodynamicist, cyberneticist and politician Qian Xuesen.
 Xie was detained in the US despite her strong willingness to return to her motherland.
 From 1951 to 1952 she worked on the research staff at MIT.
 In 1952, Cao Tianqin, who was studying in United Kingdom at that time, obtained a "special certificate" to pledge for her release in order to have their wedding in UK.
 Xide was released.
-Cao Tianqin (Tien-chin Tsao) and Xie Xide were married in UK; their son was born in 1956.
+Cao Tianqin (Tien-chin Tsao) and Xie Xide were married in UK; their son, Cao Weizheng, was born in 1956.

 After marriage, Xie returned to China and became a lecturer in the Department of Physics at Fudan University in Shanghai, one of China's top universities.
 She served in this position from 1952 to 1956.
 She became an associate professor at Fudan and served in that capacity from 1956 to 1962.
 From 1958 to 1966 she served as adjunct director, Shanghai Institute of Technical Physics, Chinese Academy of Sciences.
 In 1962 she was appointed Professor of Physics, Fudan University and continued in that capacity.